 g.
 Wondering if you knew any Klingon

 A: On the contrary, it is a blessing to know who you are and what is important to you.
 Everything that is important to you is important to me if I am to help you create a ceremony that celebrates your life and your love.
 I can always learn a few sentences of another language but if it’s more than that, I recommend choosing someone fluent for the job.

 Q: “We have always imagined ourselves being married by a man.
 Is this wrong?”

 A: Not at all.
 You should have what you want for yourselves, but a meeting still would not hurt so that you understand the style, levels of service and options that you have before deciding one way or the other.
-If you still want a man I have numbers and will be happy to help you find the one who is right for you!
+If you still want a man I will be happy to help you find the one who is right for you!

 Q: “We think we want to write our own vows but aren’t sure is this ok?”